Yelp/doloop/docs/tutorial.rst

 .. code-block:: sh

-    create-doloop-table biz_loop | mysql -D test # or a db of your choice
+    create-doloop-table user_loop | mysql -D test # or a db of your choice

 You'll want one table per kind of update on kind of thing.
 For example, if you want to separately update users' profile pages and their friend